Re-train a model

 Learn how to retrain a machine learning model in ML.NET.

-The world and the data around it change at a constant pace.
+The world and its data change constantly.
 As such, models need to change and update as well.
-ML.NET provides functionality for re-training models using learned model parameters as a starting point to continually build on previous experience rather than starting from scratch every time.
+ML.NET provides functionality for retraining models using learned model parameters as a starting point to continually build on previous experience rather than starting from scratch every time.

 // Create MLContext